2aman-0x/Linux_file_system/README.md

                         - ```cat /proc/cpuinfo```
                         - ```cat /proc/meminfo```

-- ```/run```: A temporary filesyste that stores transiesnt state files, like process ID,s or lock files, since it is cleared and recreated at every boot.
+- ```/run```: A temporary filesystem that stores transiesnt state files, like process ID,s or lock files, since it is cleared and recreated at every boot.
 - ```/sbin```: Contains binary (executable) files that are mostly needed by the system administrator.
 These include system management commands like ```fdisk``` , ```shutdown``` , ```ip``` etc.
                 Example:
                         - ```ls sbin/ | grep fdisk```